tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * [crypto_data.csv](Activities/03-Ins_Groupby/Resources/crypto_data.csv)

-Open the lesson slides, move to the "Grouping" section and introduce the `groupby` function by explaining the following:
+Open the lesson slides, move to the "Grouping" section, and introduce the `groupby` function by explaining the following:

 * A common technique in data analysis is to summarize data by grouping similar values.